Root Canal Retreatments in Richmond, VA

 Resolve a Root Canal Failure in the Richmond, Virginia Area

 Sometimes, it is necessary to “re-treat” or “revise” a root canal because of infection after initial treatment.
 A root canal retreatment or complication is typically a consequence of inadequate prior root canal therapy, complicated canal anatomy, or a leaking restoration that becomes contaminated with oral bacteria.
 Dr. Harris and his team are the experts in endodontic retreatments.
 We work hard to return your tooth and its surrounding tissues to health and get you out of pain.
-If you need care, email our team or call our offices in Mechanicsville (804-559-3636) or Short Pump (804-506-3636) today.
+If you need care, email our team or call our offices in Mechanicsville (804-559-3636), Midlothian (804-838-3636), and Short Pump (804-506-3636) today.

 What Is a Root Canal Retreatment?

 Teeth that have undergone a root canal treatment can last a lifetime.
 Occasionally, however, a root canal-treated tooth does not heal properly.
 A root canal retreatment (or endodontic retreatment) is a non-surgical procedure that addresses a root canal failure and saves the natural tooth.
 Our endodontists identify any previously undetected issues and meticulously resolve them by removing the root canal fillings, cleaning them, shaping them, and then sealing them closed.

 Successfully retreated teeth will eventually restore chewing, biting, and other basic functions without any semblance of pain or discomfort.